-- Depending on the equipment level, a radio with integrated navigation device or a multimedia station will be present, referred to below simply as a "radio".
+- > Depending on the equipment level, a radio with integrated navigation device or a multimedia station will be present, referred to below simply as a "radio". - > The radio selector switch is installed in vehicles with Pioneer LCD display.

 Fig. 167 Selector switch for operating behaviour